-At December 31, 2011 the Company had one equity-settled share-based compensation plan.
+At December 31, 2012 the Company had one equity-settled share-based compensation plan.
 The Company accounts for options granted under this plan in accordance with the fair value method of accounting for share-based compensation.
 The estimated fair value of the options that are ultimately expected to vest is recorded over the option's vesting period and charged to share-based compensation expenses.

-During the year ended December 31, 2011, the Company granted to certain employees, officers, and directors, a series of options to purchase a total of 1,240,000 Common Shares at an exercise price of \$0.10 per share.
-413,333 of the options will vest one year from the date of grant, 413,333 will vest two years from the date of grant.
+During 2012, the Company granted to certain employees, officers, and directors options to purchase a total of 1,460,000 Common Shares at an exercise price of \$0.10 per share.
+486,666 of the options will vest one year from the date of grant, 486,667 will vest two years from the date of grant and 486,667 will vest three years from the date of grant.
 The options expire 5 years from the date of grant.

-The weighted average grant date fair value of the stock options issued during 2011 was estimated to be \$0.063 per option using the Black-Scholes option pricing model based on the following weighted average assumptions: expected volatility of 187%, a risk-free interest rate of 2.48%, expected dividend yield of nil%, expected forfeiture rate of 10% and expected life of 5 years.
+The weighted average grant date fair value of the stock options granted during 2012 was estimated to be \$0.068 per option using the Black-Scholes option pricing model based on the following weighted average assumptions: expected volatility of 183%, a risk-free interest rate of 1.32%, expected dividend yield of nil%, expected forfeiture rate of 10% and expected life of 5 years.
+The expected volatility was determined by calculating the historical volatility of the Company's common share price from the date or grant back to the date one year prior to the date of grant.
 The estimated fair value of each tranche of options not immediately vesting is amortized to share-based payments over the option vesting period on a straight line basis.
-Total share-based payments for the year ended December 31, 2011 were \$37,346.
+Total share-based payment expenses for the year ended December 31, 2012 were \$40,377 relating to general and administrative and \$34,275 relating to research and development for a total of \$74,652.